davidhouweling/guilty-spark/README.md

 # Guilty Spark

-A Discord App that allows for stats to be pulled for Halo games played in a custom games series.
+A [Discord App](https://discord.com/oauth2/authorize?client_id=1290269474536034357) utilizing [Cloudflare Workers](https://developers.cloudflare.com/workers/) that allows for stats to be pulled for Halo games played in a custom games series.

 > [!WARNING]
 > This is a functional proof of concept.